christo/fractal/README.md

 This project generates Mandelbrot set images on Raspberry Pi with direct framebuffer access, designed for small TFT displays running without X11.

-There is also a sketch written in JavaScript for p5js.

 ## Setup Instructions

 ### 1. Install Dependencies